GTSinger/GTSinger/README.md

 ✅ Release the full dataset.

-✅ release the processed data of Chinese, English, Spanish, German.
+✅ Release the processed data of Chinese, English, Spanish, German.

 ✅ Refine the paired speech data of each language.